-"Company" is the employer Healthcare ImagingLumus Imaging Services Pty Ltd [ABN 65 080 595 937], a Primary Health Care Limited company, trading as Healthcare Imaging Services Pty Ltd.
+"Company" is the employer Healthcare ImagingLumus Imaging Services Pty Ltd [ABN 65 080 595 937], Lumus Imaging

+“Cluster” means a group of sites within a reasonable geographical area set out in clause 41 of this Agreement.

+“Employee” means a person employed by the Company and works either in NSW or ACT and are covered by this Agreement.

 "FWC" means Fair Work Commission.

 "NES" means the National Employment Standards as contained in the Fair Work Act 2009.

+“Shiftworker” means as an employee who works four (4) ordinary hours or more on 10 or more Saturdays and/or Sundays during the year in which their annual leave accrues.

-"WHS" means Workplace Health and Safety.
+“WHS” means Workplace Health and Safety.